Inference for high-dimensional instrumental variables regression: Materials required for Section

 \subsection{Materials required for Section~\ref{normality}}

 }

 We saw in Section~\ref{endogeneity} that the updated estimator~$\rbdb$ satisfies~$\sqrt{n}(\rbdbj-\rbj) = \sqrt{\n}\En[\ip{\rt_j,\dd_i}\dui] + \sum_{\ell=1}^4\remj{\ell}$.
 If the remainder terms vanish in probability, then~$\sqrt{\n}(\rbdbj-\rbj)$ shares the same weak limit, if it exists, as~$\sqrt{\n}\En[\ip{\rt_j,\dd_i}\dui]$.
-If the model were fixed in~$\n$, the central limit theorem would entail that the latter quantity converges weakly to a~$\Normal(0,\wjse^2)$, where~$\wjse^2=\E[\ip{\rt_j,\dd_i}^2\dui^2]$.
-In the high-dimensional setting, in which the model varies with~$\n$, the quantity~$\wjse^2$ need not converge.
-Nonetheless, we show in Theorem~\ref{wl} that~$\sqrt{n}(\rbdbj-\rbj)/\wjse$ converges weakly to a standard Normal random variable and that the limit continues to hold if~$\wjse$ is replaced by an estimator~$\wjseh$ that satisfies~$|\wjseh-\wjse|=o_{\Prb}(1)$.
+If the model were fixed in~$\n$, the Central Limit Theorem would entail that the latter quantity converges weakly to a~$\Normal(0,\wjse^2)$, where~$\wjse^2=\E[\ip{\rt_j,\dd_i}^2\dui^2]$.
+In Theorem~\ref{wl}, we provide conditions under which~$\sqrt{n}(\rbdbj-\rbj)/\wjse$ converges weakly to a standard Normal random variable when the model is not fixed in $\n$.
+We also show that the limit continues to hold if~$\wjse$ is replaced by an estimator~$\wjseh$ that satisfies~$|\wjseh-\wjse|=o_{\Prb}(1)$.
 Note that Theorem~\ref{wl} gives conditions under which the limit holds given homoscedastic Gaussian noise (Condition~\ref{wl:noise1}) as well as conditions under which the limit holds given generic i.i.d. noise (Condition~\ref{wl:noise2}).
-We include the former result because it requires slightly weaker assumptions.
+Condition~\ref{wl:noise1} is unnecessarily restrictive in practice.
+Nonetheless, we include the result under Condition~\ref{wl:noise1} because it serves as a benchmark and requires weaker subsequently weaker assumptions concerning limiting rates.
 The latter result includes the case of Assumption~\ref{assu:subgaussian}, as well as any other i.i.d. second-stage noise regime.